20000786/DeepScientist/README.md

 ###### Comment 1

 * Q: Your previous project was [CycleResearcher](https://github.com/zhu-minjun/Researcher).
 Why did you call this new one `DeepScientist` instead of `DeepResearcher`?
 * A: Back in September 2024, I had already planned to name my current work “DeepResearcher,” similar to [DeepReviewer](https://github.com/zhu-minjun/Researcher).
-However, OpenAI later took over that name (though I think their work is more about “Search” than true “Research”).
+However, OpenAI later took over that name.
 So, I decided to call my project `DeepScientist`.

 ###### Comment 2